adipai/data-decent/README.md

 `src/data_distribution.ipynb` - This notebook determines the class distribution for all datasets.

-## Results
+## Results]

+### Scott-knott plots
 Find scott-knott plots, go to results/{dataset_name}/sk/

 ### Radar plot of results
 ![radar_chart](https://github.com/adipai/data-decent/assets/22258487/1446cad5-3fba-4263-94d2-5ad015bdb1d9)

-As we can see, the area covered by Intelligent Data Pruning(orange line)  is much higher than other techniques.
+As we can see, the area covered by Intelligent Data Pruning (orange line) is much higher than other techniques.
+Hence, we conclude that intelligent pruning is much more scalable and achieves competitive model performance in comparison to other sampling techniques.

 ## Citations
 * X. Ling, T. Menzies, C. Hazard, J. Shu and J. Beel, "Trading Off Scalability, Privacy, and Performance in Data Synthesis," in IEEE Access, vol. 12, pp. 26642-26654, 2024, doi: 10.1109/ACCESS.2024.3366556.